-During the Middle ages the area was inhabited by the Sami people, it was later colonized by Sweden.
+During the Middle Ages, the area was inhabited by the Sami people, it was later colonized by Sweden.
 The coat of arms dates back to 1995, formally recognizing Norrbotten as a province.
-The coat of arms depicts the 4 major rivers that flows into the Gulf of Bothnia.
+The coat of arms depicts the 4 major rivers that flow into the Gulf of Bothnia.

 Largest City: Luleå

 Närke is a province situated in the central part of the southern half of Sweden.
 In English, it is sometimes referred to as Nerike (archaic spelling of the province) and Nericia (the Latin name).
 The province is the home of around 205.000 inhabitants and is nowadays part of the counties of Örebro, Västmanland, and Södermanland.

 Province Flower: “Gullviva”, cowslip (Primula veris)

 The southernmost province in Sweden is famous for its dialect.
 Skåne has around 1.305.000 inhabitants and it also has the third-largest city of Sweden within its borders.
 In English, the area goes by the name Scania.
 The whole province is nowadays a part of the County of Skåne.

 Skåne became Swedish in 1658 with the Treaty of Roskilde when it was ceded from Denmark.
 A few wars followed when Denmark tried to reconquer the province, the most devastating of these was the Scania War (1676-1679).
 The wars were unsuccessful and Skåne was fully integrated into Sweden in 1720.